RubberDuckCollector/flash-card-collection/README.md

 <details>
     <summary>Technical note:</summary>
     I didn't use JSON to store the flash cards because the <code>term|definition</code> is sufficient, and it's so simple it's easily machine-readable by simple program code.
-    It's also really quick and simple to write this way, and I could write vim remaps to easily find the | and put extra data in the flash card using the remap like <code>(reflexive)</code> and <code>(starts with <letter>)</code>.
+    It's also quicker to write the flash cards in this format, and I could make vim remaps to easily find the | and put extra data in the flash card with just 1 keystroke; <code>(reflexive)</code> and <code>(starts with <letter>)</code>.
 Writing with remaps and vim is much quicker than on the quizlet webiste at least
 </details>

 **If you see an error, submit a pull request and I'll try to figure out how that works or manually fix the error**